Raventree Hall by Yoann Boissonnet © Fantasy Flight Games

 Raventree Hall is the seat of House Blackwood in Blackwood Vale in the riverlands.
 The castle is located north of Riverrun, southwest of Oldstones, and west of Fairmarket.
 Ironman's Bay is to the northwest.

 Raventree has high, ancient stone walls with moss climbing up them.
 There are two huge, square towers flanking the gate and a square tower at each angle in the wall.
 It is also defended by a deep moat lined with stone.
 Inside the walls are a muddy outer ward and a cavernous timber keep.

 Lord Blackwood's solar is large and airy, with great beams of dark oak.
 Wool tapestries adorn its walls, while latticework doors with panes of diamond-shaped yellow glass overlook the godswood.
 It contains a high-backed chair.

-Raventree's godswood contains a dead, ancient weirwood of colossal size.
+The castle's godswood contains a dead, ancient weirwood of colossal size.
 Every evening at dusk hundreds of ravens come and roost all night on the dead weirwood as they have for thousands of years.
-It is claimed to have been poisoned by the Brackens.
-At one point, Raventree marked the eastern border of the ironborn dominion under House Hoare.
+A nearby rise overlooking a stream gives a view of two of Raventree's gates.

 A Game of Thrones